-A trial in Municipal Court is a fair, impartial and public trial as in any other court.
+A trial in the City of Woodstock Municipal Court is a fair, impartial, and public trial as in any other court.
 You can be brought to trial only after a sworn complaint is filed against you.
-A complaint is the charging instrument (document) which alleges the act you are accused of committing and that the act was unlawful.
+A complaint is the charging instrument (document) which alleges the unlawful act you are accused of committing.
 You can be tried only for what is alleged in the complaint.

-You have a right to call witnesses to testify on your behalf at the trial and have the court issue a subpoena to any witnesses to ensure their appearance at the trial.
+You have the right to call witnesses to testify on your behalf at the trial and have the court issue a subpoena to any witnesses to ensure their appearance at the trial.

 If you choose a jury trial, your case will be transferred to the Cherokee County State Court.